 Many products have points 1 and 2 covered, but the serving amounts are far to low to have an effect.
 Such products tend to be marketed by companies whose primary purpose is to take market share and generate revenue.
 They really are not interest if you or your pet truly benefit so long as their pockets are being lined.

 The bottom line: Science and Quality are key.
 The Nutraceutical Alliance can help.

-If you would like to compare products, or evaluate an existing product, please read our Guideline for Determining if a Nutraceutical Supplement is Good which you can request at the bottom of our website pages.
+If you would like to compare products, or evaluate an existing product, please read our Guideline for Determining if a Nutraceutical Supplement is Good which you can request here.

 Please enter your name and email address to subscribe to our news feeds and receive premium content!